xkollar/xkollar.github.io/data/posts/2017-01-16-minuet-and-stuff.markdown

 Fingering and some notations are actually work of my teacher.
 She enhanced the one that I have randomly downloaded from the internet and printed.
-Then I have learned, that typesetting music can be as complex as with text.
+Then I have learned that typesetting music can be as complex as with text.
-When there is someone that is preparing a book with sheet music, the editor(s) usually have to think hard to use current notation to express the piece in "the right way", whatever that in particular context means.
+When they are preparing a book with sheet music, editors usually have to think hard to use current notation to express the piece in "the right way", whatever that in particular context means.